githubmaxcs/githubmaxcs.github.io/portfolio/madison-weather-project.md

-We find, on average, we are roughly 6.04 degrees Farenheit from the actual value; of course, this result isn't great.
+When we find the mean absolute error of our predictions, we find we are roughly 6.04 degrees Farenheit from the actual value; of course, this result isn't great.
+So, let's evaluate our model, and see if we can make some improvements.

 ### Evaluating Our Model